-Evans School's recommended email and calendaring client is Outlook for Microsoft Exchange, part of the Office 365 application suite.
+Evans School's recommended email and calendaring client is the Outlook Web App or UW Gmail.

 1. Clearly articulate purpose or action request (if appropriate).
 Examples: For Action, For Approval, For Comment, Urgent, Request, Confidential, Update, Help, FYI